-- A good standard of education with a minimum of five passes at GCSE level at Grades A-C (including Mathematics and English) or equivalent qualifications, or equivalent experience.
-(E) - Proven experience of working as a Personal Assistant.
-(E) - Experience of working with Microsoft Office, including Word, Excel, Outlook, Teams and PowerPoint.
-(E) - Experience of running an office, setting up/ developing administrative procedures and systems.
-(E) - Experience of independent working and of working in a team.
+- A good standard of education with a minimum of five passes at GCSE or equivalent at Grades A-C including Mathematics and English, or equivalent qualification or experience.
+(E) - Recent experience of working in a busy office environment and as part of a team.
+(E) - Experience of working with Microsoft Office, Word, Excel and Outlook.
+(E) - Experience of supporting the organisation and coordination of events / workshops / training.
 (E) - Experience of negotiating and prioritising workloads.
-(E) - Evidence of good customer relations in person, by telephone, in writing and electronically.
-(E) - Experience of organising meetings and taking minutes.
-(E) - Experience of supervising staff, including motivation and leadership.
+(E) - Evidence of good customer relations in person, by telephone and in writing (including via email).
+(E) - Evidence of working with office procedures and administrative systems.
+(E) - Experience of supporting internal meetings, taking notes and follow-up action.
+(E) - Experience of maintaining web and social media content.
 (E)